iluvjava/Maths/AMATH 515/Optimality Conditions (Jacobian Hessian).md

 \frac{1}{2} v^T \nabla^2 f(\bar{x}) v \geq 0
 $$

+#### Extra Comments

 The **Hessian** is **positive semi-definite**.
 And a **positive Semi-definite** Hessian Matrix is going to give us a Positive Concavity.

 $\blacksquare$

 **The Converse of The Statement:**
-If the Hessian is Symmetric Positive Definite, and the gradient is zero, then there is a local minimum.
+If the Hessian is Symmetric Positive Definite (Stronger than positive semi-definite), and the gradient is zero, then there is a local minimum.

 **Why Positive Semi-definite means optima for the given points? **